biouno/biouno.github.io/content/blog/2014-05-30-playing-with-biojs.md

-The [JQuery Plug-in](https://wiki.jenkins.io/display/JENKINS/jQuery+Plugin) simply adds JQuery into Jenkins web page, but the same approach won't work with BioJS since it is framework agnostic (which is great) and each component may have different dependencies (YUI, JQuery UI, ...).
+The [JQuery Plug-in](https://wiki.jenkins.io/display/JENKINS/jQuery+Plugin) simply adds JQuery into Jenkins web page, but the same approach won't work with BioJS since it is framework-agnostic (which is great) and each component may have different dependencies (YUI, JQuery UI, ...).

 The simplest way to produce artifacts using BioJS in Jenkins, and serve the content